nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/how-to-configure-a-search-filter-with-facets-and-other-aggregates.md

 This how-to aims at showing you how to use the different types of aggregates available in Nuxeo Platform with a Contract document type.
 This how-to will guide you through the different steps of this process:

-*   Create a contract document type&nbsp;
+*   Create a contract document type
-*   Create a new search content view&nbsp;
+*   Create a new search content view

 ![]({{file name='search_content_view.png'}} ?w=600,border=true)